memor24/terraform-onpremise/07_PostgreSQL/README.md

-# PostgreSQL infrastructure
+# PostgreSQL

-### To creae 2 postgres db instances on a docker network locally using terraform:
+Postgres instances are configured and created with Terraform, ready to be scaled with Docker Swarm or Kubernetes.

 ```
 terraform init